-Pork tenderloin: A lean and tender cut of meat that is perfect for quick cooking and absorbs flavors well.
+Pork tenderloin: A lean and tender cut of pork that cooks quickly and stays juicy.

-Eggs: Beaten to act as a binding agent, ensuring the breadcrumbs stick to the pork.
+Eggs: Beaten eggs act as a glue to hold the breadcrumbs on the pork.

-Breadcrumbs: Provide a crispy, golden crust when fried and baked.
+Breadcrumbs: Create a crispy, golden crust when the pork is cooked.

-Sandwich buns: Soft and sturdy buns that hold the pork and toppings together for a satisfying sandwich.
+Sandwich buns: Soft bread to hold the pork and any toppings you like.

 Technique Tip for Perfecting This Sandwich